Huseyn Shaheed Suhrawardy: Economic policy and foreign aid

 In 1956, Prime Minister Suhrawardy halted the National Finance Commission (NFC) programme to allocate taxed revenue equally between East and West Pakistan.
-Suhrawardy relied heavily upon U.S. aid to the country to meet food shortages, and asked the U.S. president to ship wheat flour and rice on a regular basis to Pakistan.
-In East Pakistan, there were reports of another widespread famine, in which, wheat, potatoes, and rice were being sent from the U.S. and West Pakistan's Fauji Foundation to East Pakistan on a regular basis.
+A poor harvest led to heavy imports that year, mostly in the form of foreign aid, to meet food shortages.
+The United States agreed to sell $46.4 million in rice, wheat, and other farm products, about 80% of which was covered by aid grants or loans.

 The central government led by Suhrawardy focused on the implementation of the planned economy.
 His relations with the stock exchange and the business community deteriorated when he announced distribution of the US$10 million ICA aid between West and East, and establishing the shipping corporation at the expense of West Pakistan's revenues.
 Massive labour strikes broke out in West Pakistan against his economic policy in major cities of Pakistan.
 Eventually leaders of the stock exchange met with President Mirza to address their concerns and issues.

 Foreign policy

-Suhrawardy coined the phrase friendship to all, malice to none which was later adopted as Bangladesh's foreign policy.
+Suhrawardy in 1957 described Pakistan's foreign policy as "friendship towards all and malice towards none", a phrase which was later adopted as Bangladesh's foreign policy.
 Suhrawardy is also considered to be one of the pioneers of Pakistan's foreign policy aimed, directed, and set towards excessively supporting the United States and their cause, a policy that was pursued by the successive administrations.
-On 10 July 1957, Prime Minister Suhrawardy paid an official visit to the United States where he met with President Dwight Eisenhower and accepted his request to lease out an air force base to the United States Air Force that would be in use for the signals intelligence purposes against the Soviet Union.
+On 10 July 1957, Prime Minister Suhrawardy paid an official visit to the United States where he met with President Dwight Eisenhower.
+Suhrawardy accepted Eisenhower's request to lease a base in Pakistan from which the United States Air Force could gather intelligence about the Soviet Union.
+In return, the United States distributed $2.142 billion in aid to Pakistan, including supersonic F-104 Starfighters and M48 Patton tanks.
+Suhrawardy's party, the Awami League, split over his signing of the US-Pakistan military pact, with Maulana Bhasani leaving to form the National Awami Party (NAP).
 The 1960 U-2 incident severely compromised the national security of Pakistan when Soviet Union eventually discovered the base through interrogating its pilot.
-In return, the United States distributed ~US$ 2.142 billion in shape of giving the supersonic F-104 Starfighter and M48 Patton tanks and dispatching the assistance group to the Pakistan's military.
-Suhrawardy's party, the Awami League, split over his signing of the US-Pakistan military pact, with Maulana Bhasani leaving to form the National Awami Party (NAP).

 Prime Minister Suhrawardy was invited by the Soviet Union for an informal visit but he declined.
 In 1956, Prime Minister Suhrawardy became the Pakistan's first Prime Minister to visit China.
 Suhrawardy's India policy was at times critical.
 He demanded a fair share of water sharing on transboundary rivers.
 Suhrawardy visited Afghanistan and pledged to work for regional peace, decolonization and stability.
 Suhrawardy also visited Japan and felt the East Asian country was model to emulate in development.
 He addressed a joint sitting of the Philippines Congress during which he expressed support for SEATO and continued to call for decolonization.